CEAHMAD/project_2a/README.md

 ## Future extensions.
-create an new options that allowed users to save list in time, update, and reminder by time .
+create a new options that allowed users to save list in time, update, and reminder by time .

 ## Acknowledgements.